 Saute veggies:

-- 2 tablespoon oil such as olive or rapeseed oil, or vegan butter/margarine or ½-¾ cup veggie stock
+- 2 tablespoons oil (such as olive or rapeseed oil or ½-¾ cup vegetable stock if preparing an oil-free soup)

 Soup:

-- 1 medium courgette [zucchini] rough chopped into small-medium chunks
+- 1 medium courgette [zucchini] (chopped into small-medium chunks)

-- 1 400 gram can cannellini beans drained [about 1 ½ cups cooked beans] or butterbeans, haricot beans, etc
+- 1 can cannellini beans (400g (14oz) can drained, about 1 ½ cups cooked beans, or replace with butterbeans, haricot beans, etc)

-- 1 sprig rosemary or thyme, or 1-3 teaspoons of dried rosemary, thyme or mixed herbs
+- 1 sprig rosemary (or thyme, or 1-3 teaspoons of dried rosemary or thyme or dried mixed herbs)

-- 250 grams kale or any variety of cabbage, chopped and thick stalks removed
+- 250 grams kale or cabbage (chopped ,and thick stalks removed)

 Add for last 5 minute of cooking:

-- 2 tablespoon red wine vinegar or balsamic vinegar
+- 2 tablespoons red wine vinegar (or balsamic vinegar)

-- 4 tablespoon fresh chopped herbs such as basil, parsley, dill, etc
+- 4 tablespoons fresh chopped herbs (such as basil, parsley, dill, etc)

 Instructions

-- Heat the oil or ½ cup of veggie stock in the soup pan.2 tablespoon oil
+- Heat the oil or ½ cup of vegetable stock in the soup pot.2 tablespoons oil

 - Add the onions, leeks, celery, and garlic.
-Over a medium heat saute for 4-5 minutes, stirring frequently.1 large onion, 1 medium leek, 2 ribs celery, 6 whole garlic cloves
+Over a medium heat saute for 4-5 minutes, stirring frequently.1 large onion, 1 medium leek, 2 sticks celery, 6 garlic cloves

-- Tip in the potatoes and give it a good mix.300 grams potatoes
+- Add in the potatoes and give it a good mix.300 grams potatoes

-- Bring to the boil, lower the heat, and simmer for 20 minutes or until the veggies are soft.
+- Bring to the boil, lower the heat, and simmer for 20 minutes or until the vegetables are soft.

-- Next mix through the kale or cabbage and cook for 4-10 minutes, depending on the size of kale or cabbage pieces and how soft you prefer your kale or cabbage.250 grams kale
+- Next, mix through the kale or cabbage and cook for 4-10 minutes, depending on the size of kale or cabbage pieces and how soft you prefer your kale or cabbage.250 grams kale or cabbage

-- Add the peas and red wine vinegar.
-Cook for a few minutes longer.140 grams peas, 2 tablespoon red wine vinegar
+- Add the peas and red wine vinegar and cook for a few minutes longer.140 grams peas, 2 tablespoons red wine vinegar

-- Optional: Place the torn up pieces of crusty bread into the bowls or serve the bread on the side for dunking into the soup.6 slices crusty bread
+- Place pieces of crusty bread into the bowls and ladle the soup over the bread.
+Or serve the bread on the side for dunking into the soup.6 slices crusty bread

 - Garnish with fresh herbs.
-A sprinkle of nutritional yeast flakes is also tasty.
-A little drizzle of olive oil can be added if liked.4 tablespoon fresh chopped herbs
+A sprinkle of nutritional yeast flakes is also tasty and a little drizzle of olive oil can be added if liked.4 tablespoons fresh chopped herbs

 Notes